 - Watch out for unsolicited messages that seek payment specifically in cryptocurrency.
-Anyone who requests payment through wire transfer, gift cards, or cryptocurrency could be a scammer. - Be extremely skeptical of get-rich-quick guarantees.
+Anyone who requests payment through wire transfer, gift cards, or cryptocurrency could be a scammer. - Remember many cryptocurrency scams start off as a romance or friendship scam.
+After the scammer befriends you, they convince you to "invest" in cryptocurrency, often resulting in staggering losses. - Be extremely skeptical of get-rich-quick guarantees.
 If someone promises you fast profits in return for you sending cryptocurrency, it's probably a scam. - Make sure you know exactly who you're doing business or investing with.
 Search their name, or the name of the company, with the words "scam" or "review" to validate their credibility.
 If you are unsure if a company is legitimate, call our office before doing business with them. - Be wary of impersonators.
-Just because someone tells you who they are or who they represent, it does not mean it is the truth. - Do not fall for scare tactics.
-Any message that threatens consequences if you do not send cryptocurrency is a scam.
+Just because someone tells you who they are or who they represent, it does not mean it is the truth.
+The government does not accept crypto. - Do not fall for scare tactics.
+Any message that threatens consequences if you do not send cryptocurrency is a scam. - If you've lost money through a cryptocurrency scam, beware of businesses that then solicit you and tell you they can recover your lost funds.
+Many of these companies are operating their own scam.
+They have slick websites and may be able to trace the cryptocurrency transactions, but they lack legal authority to recover your funds.
+They charge you a substantial fee for their alleged recovery efforts, but the end result is more money out of your pocket, adding to your original losses.

-Elon Musk, the founder of Tesla, emails you and tells you he's investing in a cryptocurrency project that's going to triple his money.
-He says he's confident about the value of the project and wants you to join him in making an investment that will triple your profits as well.
+A celebrity emails you and encourages you to invest in crypto like they did, so you can triple your money, too.
+They're confident about the value of the project and wants you to join in making an investment that will triple your profits as well.